 We are sending you the official notice of the 2009 Annual Meeting, our proxy statement and 2008 Annual Report, and a proxy card.
 Please carefully read the entire proxy statement and accompanying Annual Report, and vote your shares either on the enclosed proxy card or by telephone, as detailed in the instructions on the card.

 Very truly yours,

-Dallas S. Clement Chairman of the Board Simtrol, Inc.
+/s/ Dallas S. Clement Dallas S. Clement Chairman of the Board Simtrol, Inc.

 SIMTROL, INC. 520 Guthridge Ct. #250 Norcross, GA 30092